Every adult needs a Will—full stop. However, the unfortunate reality is most Canadian adults haven’t put this essential document in place.

 - You have a child with a disability who is receiving government benefits.

 - You want to do some sophisticated tax planning.

-So, if your situation is more straightforward, who should consider creating their Will using an online service?
+So, if your situation is more straightforward, who should consider creating online Wills?

 It comes down to what chapter of life you’re in.
-The best time to make a Will is during a significant life milestone like:
+The best time to make an online Will is during a significant life milestone like: